pitfail/pitfail-reports/report3/architecture.rst

 1. The Model (``Portfolio``, ``StockAsset``, ...) do not have to duplicate the checks made in the view.
-For example, the model never needs to check that a string is formatted correctly like a number.
+For example, the model never needs to check that a string is formatted correctly like a number [Dry]_.

 2. The Model does not have to provide human-readable error mesages; it mearly throws exceptions, which the View then decides an appropriate message for.